Evanlab02/ShoppingListApp/ROADMAP.md

 - [x] Migration to Single Repository

 ## Backend - V0.12.0
-- [ ] Deploy new containers to github container registry with each release
+- [x] Deploy new containers to github container registry with each release
+- [x] Create dedicated release artifact with each release

 ## Future Improvements
 - [ ] Edit stores